 Let's dig in.

-The recent ePassport programs set a pattern that should be considered when planning a migration to a new generation of electronic passport.
+The new electronic passport programs set a pattern that should be considered when planning a migration to a new generation of electronic passports.

 In this context, public authorities will: